Shigellosis and enterotoxigenic Escherichia coli (ETEC)

 Featured PATH resources

-A web page that provides a link to PATH's work on shigellosis and ETEC, as well as general information about the diseases and the current vaccine landscapes.
+A web page that provides general information about shigellosis and ETEC diseases and their current vaccine landscapes.